Subsampling Suffices for Adaptive Data Analysis: Introduction

-A first attempt at answering this question is that the query should reveal little information as quantified by any of the aforementioned measures.
-We find this to be an unsatisfactory response.
-It is often difficult to determine whether a natural sequence of queries satisfy those measures, so it is not clear if the measures form a good model of reality.
-Furthermore, it is not clear what takeaways an analyst not versed in the intricacies of information theory is to glean from the idea that they should try to minimize mutual information or some differential privacy parameters.

 \pparagraph{Our approach.} We show that as long as each query takes as input a random subsample of the dataset and outputs to a small range, the results will have low bias.
-Quantitatively, our results depend on both the size of the subsample and the number of possible outputs the query has.
-Unlike previous information measures, this requirement is completely syntactic and trivial to verify.
-The quantities are also intuitive and easy to explain to a data analyst who may be interested in ensuring their results have low bias.
+Quantitatively, our results depend \emph{only} on the size of the subsample and the number of possible outputs the query has.
+These quantities are intuitive and easy to explain to a data analyst who may be interested in ensuring their results have low bias.
+Furthermore many algorithms, such as stochastic gradient descent, already subsample their data, in which case we guarantee generalization for free.

 One interpretation of this framework is that it eliminates the need to design a noise distribution for each task.
 Prior works design mechanisms to bound the bias by adding an appropriate amount of noise to the true result before returning it (e.g. by adding a mean-$0$ Gaussian).
 Our work shows that the noise inherent in subsampling suffices.
 It also extends to tasks where it is difficult to design an appropriate noise distribution -- for example, when the output of each query is categorical rather than numerical.